fwd/nano-docker/readme.md

 ## Nano.to Packages

-- [n2](https://github.com/fwd/n2) - A high performance command line for Nano.to and local Nodes.
+- [n2-cli](https://github.com/fwd/n2) - A high performance command line interface for managing Nano nodes and Nano.to.

 ## Community Packages